International Womens Day : Flat 30% off on live classes + 2 free self-paced courses - SCHEDULE CALL

 • Availability – Refers to ensuring reliable and timely access to information.

-Cybersecurity is the practice of protecting networks and servers, electronic systems, computers, programs, and data from malicious cyber-attacks.
+Cybersecurity protect networks, servers, electronic systems, computers, programs, and data from malicious cyber-attacks.
 These attacks are usually aimed at assessing, changing, or destroying sensitive information.
-It is also responsible for identifying critical data, its risk exposure, and the required technology you have to implement to protect information.
+It is also responsible for identifying critical data, its risk exposure, and the technology you must implement to protect information.

 It also protects information and communications technologies, termed ICT (information and communications technology) security.
-Read more about Cybersecurity – Cybersecurity Certifications, Salaries & Job Trend
+You can explore this field and learn about Cybersecurity, its certifications, salaries, and job trends.

 Information security vs Cybersecurity Based On Different Factors